Woosmap/geofencing-cordova-plugin/getting_started.md

 Once you add the `android` platform, you will need to download and place the firebase configuration file in the appropriate folder.
 Follow steps given [here](https://support.google.com/firebase/answer/7015592?hl=en#zippy=%2Cin-this-article) to download your configuration file.
 Put the file in `platforms` -> `android` -> `app` folder.

+---

-Once you have done this, replace the www folder in your project with Example->www folder and build the project using following command:
+Once you have done this build and run the project using following command:

 ```
 cordova build
+cordova run <android>/<ios>
 ```

 **Adding test cases**